withastro/starlight/docs/src/content/docs/reference/frontmatter.md

 **type:** `Date | boolean`

-Overrides either the [global `lastUpdated` option](/reference/configuration/#lastupdated) or the last update date of the current page generated from the Git history.
-If a date is specified, it should be a valid [YAML timestamp](https://yaml.org/type/timestamp.html).
+Overrides the [global `lastUpdated` option](/reference/configuration/#lastupdated).
+If a date is specified, it must be a valid [YAML timestamp](https://yaml.org/type/timestamp.html) and will override the date stored in Git history for this page.

 ```md
 ---